 - Booking travel requires endless email threads that destroy your productivity and ruin your day

-- The admin team is overworked and stressed out by every booking request, flight change and cancellation
+- The admin team is overworked and stressed out by handling all travel arrangements, booking requests, flight changes, and cancellations

 - The finance team is at the breaking point trying to figure out who’s spending money on what trips and why